 Crowdfunding

 Sellers can use crowdfunding to raise start-up funds to bring their product to market.
-The item is made and shipped after a sufficient number of customers having purchased the same.
+The item is made and shipped after a sufficient number of customers have purchased the same.

 Benefits of E-Commerce

-E-commerce comes with a lot of benefits which can be enjoyed by the sellers and the users.
+E-commerce offers numerous benefits that both sellers and users can enjoy.
 Some of these are listed below:

-• Access to Global Market: Customers from all over the world may shop on e-commerce sites, and due to this the businesses are no longer limited by geography or physical obstacles.
+- Access to the Global Market: Customers from all over the world can shop on e-commerce sites, and as a result, businesses are no longer limited by geography or physical obstacles.

-• Personalization and Enhanced Customer Experience: E-commerce platforms can develop detailed user profiles that allow them to customise the products they see and provide recommendations for other items they might like.
-This improves and augments the customer experience by making customers feel understood on a personal level, which increases the likelihood of brand loyalty and frequent purchasing.
+- Personalisation and Enhanced Customer Experience: E-commerce platforms can develop detailed user profiles that allow them to customise the products they see and provide recommendations for other items they might like.
+This enhances and amplifies the customer experience by making customers feel understood on a personal level, which increases the likelihood of brand loyalty and repeat purchasing.

-• Reduced Cost: Digital retailers can build online storefronts with little start-up and operating costs because brick and mortar are no longer required which consumes major amount of funds setting up the outlet.
+- Reduced Cost: Digital retailers can build online storefronts with minimal start-up and operating costs, as brick-and-mortar stores are no longer required, which eliminates a significant amount of funds typically spent on setting up an outlet.

-Thus can be concluded that e-commerce and online shopping is the new normal in this busy, internet driven and technology driven world.
-People does not find it convenient to turn to the physical store and spend time for completing their purchase requirements.
-And with this it has started gaining and giving importance to online selling and buying in every field which has given prominence for B2B and all other types of e-commerce platforms.
-So, understanding and adopting this would take us also forward as both a seller and buyer.
+Thus, it can be concluded that e-commerce and online shopping have become the new normal in this busy, internet-driven, and technology-driven world.
+People often find it inconvenient to visit physical stores and spend time fulfilling their purchase requirements.
+With this, online selling and buying have started gaining importance in every field, which has given prominence to B2B and all other types of e-commerce platforms.
+Therefore, understanding and adopting this would also take us forward, both as sellers and buyers.